busynoggin/templavoila_framework/Documentation/InstallationAndUpgrading/Upgrade.rst

 If your site is currently running on TVFW version 1.x, then upgrading is a bit more involved.

+We have not yet released TVFW to the TER.
+You can get a copy for now from `github.com/busynoggin <https://github.com/busynoggin>'_.
+We will release the version 2 to the TYPO3 Extension Repository (TER) during June, 2013.

 Should You Upgrade?
 --------------------------------